How To Take Out A Belly Button Piercing Ring

 After Taking the Belly Ring Out

 Once you’ve taken out the ring, make sure you replace it immediately.
-Sometimes, a new piercing can close in a minute, so make sure you have your new ring on stand-by – you don’t want to be going down the shop to get the area re-pierced.
+Sometimes, a new piercing can close in minutes, so make sure you have your new ring on stand-by – you don’t want to be going down the shop to get the area re-pierced.
 Ensure the new ring has been disinfected and is ready to be replaced in the piercing.

 When you’ve replaced your current ring, make sure you look at your belly ring every day to check if there are signs of infection or swelling.